 The last time I rode a folding bike it was the property of no-one and looked like it had survived a war, but strangely, I enjoyed riding it.
+I feel a pang of nostalgia for my days as a Halfords shop guy, riding the crappy shopper to buy the team some donuts.
 Let’s hope the Kingpin is the same.

 I was tipped off that there were some bikes thrown in a Bristol river by a friendly store owner.
 He was appalled at how the youths in the area could ruin the beautiful scenery and poison the small waterway.
 Somehow they have no idea that they are destroying their own living area, I mean, even a rat knows how to defecate in a corner so that it doesn’t have to sit in poop.

 Having been given a lengthy and mostly useless set of instructions on where to find these bikes I checked google maps and took a walk down a winding autumnal path toward the site of a weir where the bikes were supposedly trapped, abandoned for dead.
 As bad as the directions were, the information was correct.
 Two of Bristol’s hire bikes and something shiny beneath.

 Seeing the mess of tangled metal it was clear that my foresight of bringing a rope and hook was a good idea as the bikes lay 10 meters below a bridge at the end of a weir.
 Getting them out was going to be a cold and wet experience.